⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)50.25The trailing Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)39.52The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's EPS over the past year, indicating how much investors are willing to pay for each dollar of earnings.

-Price/Sales (TTM)15.65The trailing Price-to-Sales ratio compares the company's market capitalization to its revenue over the past 12 months, useful for valuing companies with low or negative earnings.
+Price/Sales (TTM)12.45The trailing twelve-month Price-to-Sales ratio compares the company's market capitalization to its revenue over the past year, often used for companies with volatile earnings or in early growth stages.

-Price/Book (MRQ)39.05The Price-to-Book ratio compares the market value of a company's stock to its book value per share, indicating how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)30.57The Price-to-Book ratio compares the current share price to the company's book value per share, indicating how much investors are willing to pay for each dollar of net assets.

-EV/EBITDA33.46Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures.
+EV/EBITDA26.71Enterprise Value to EBITDA measures the total value of the company (market capitalization + net debt) relative to its earnings before interest, taxes, depreciation, and amortization, often used to compare companies with different capital structures.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.